Alone (2015 Hindi film)

 Alone is a 2015 Indian horror film directed by Bhushan Patel, starring Bipasha Basu and Karan Singh Grover.
 The film is a remake of the 2007 Thai film of the same name, which was itself based on the Tales From The Crypt episode "My Brothers Keeper".
-The film marked the acting debut of Karan Singh Grover as well as the final film appearance of Bipasha Basu.

 Plot

-The movie starts on a stormy night in Kerala.
-A large tree branch falls and breaks the roof of an outhouse.
+The film starts on a stormy night in Bangalore.
+A large tree branch falls and breaks the roof of an apartment.
 The woman inspecting the outhouse ends up in a hospital.

 In another town, the woman's daughter, Sanjana, and her husband, Kabir, argue about not being able to celebrate her birthday together.
-Sanjana gets a call about her mother's accident and they quickly fly to Kerala.
+Sanjana gets a call about her mother's accident and they quickly fly to Bangalore.

-In Kerala, Sanjana begins having visions that make her believe her dead conjoined twin's soul is after her.
+In Bangalore, Sanjana begins having visions that make her believe her dead conjoined twin's soul is after her.
 Her husband does not believe her and sends her to his former professor for spiritual healing.

 During the treatment period, she tells the professor about how her conjoined twin sister Anjana always hated that Kabir liked Sanjana more than her.
 In fact, it was when Kabir told Sanjana that he was coming back home from abroad that Sanjana decided to separate from Anjana.
 It was during this operation that Anjana died, and Sanjana blames herself for her sister's death.
 The professor reassures Sanjana that her visions of Anjana are the result of her guilt and only a figment of her subconscious mind.

 At her mother's place that night, Sanjana is forced into the outhouse by an unseen entity.
 Hearing noises, Kabir wakes up and finds her unconscious in the outhouse.
 When Sanjana awakes, she is possessed by Anjana's soul.
 After this, Sanjana/Anjana can't get enough of Kabir.
 When the professor meets her again, he feels there is something wrong and tells Kabir to keep an eye on her, which she overhears.

 The caretaker suggests that a ritual should be performed on Sanjana/Anjana.
 After the ritual, Anjana's stronghold on Sanjana escalates and her true colors are shown, resulting in an exorcist being called in.